DrM0SK4/az900-study-guide/Azure900-study.md

   > | The physical security layer | The identity and access layer| The perimeter layer | The network layer | The compute layer| The application layer | The data layer|
   > |---| --- | ---| --- | ---| --- |---|
   > |the first line of defense to protect computing hardware in the datacenter |controls access to infrastructure and change control | uses distributed denial of service (DDoS) protection to filter large-scale attacks before they can cause a denial of service for users | limits communication between resources through segmentation and access controls. | secures access to virtual machines.| helps ensure that applications are secure and free of security vulnerabilities. | controls access to business and customer data that you need to protect |

+- ### Describe Azure Firewall
+  >
+  > - A firewall is a network security device that monitors incoming and outgoing network traffic and decides whether to allow or block specific traffic based on a defined set of security rules
+  > - Azure Firewall is a managed, cloud-based network security service that helps protect resources in your Azure virtual networks.
+  > - Azure Firewall provides a central location to create, enforce, and log application and network connectivity policies across subscriptions and virtual networks.
+  > - The service is integrated with Azure Monitor to enable logging and analytics.
+  >
+- ### Describe  Azure DDoS Protection
+  >
+  > - DDoS Protection identifies the attacker's attempt to overwhelm the network and blocks further traffic from them, ensuring that traffic never reaches Azure resources.
+Legitimate traffic from customers still flows into Azure without any interruption of service
+  >>
+  >> - The Basic service tier is automatically enabled for free as part of your Azure subscription.
+  >> - The Standard service tier provides additional mitigation capabilities that are tuned specifically to Azure Virtual Network resources

 - ### Describe the purpose of Microsoft Defender for Cloud
 >